-The North Carolina Retired School Personnel (NCRSP) is a division of the North Carolina Association of Educators (NCAE) and represents more than 10,000 retired educators.
-Members of NCRSP include all retired school system employees, both certified and non-certified.
+The North Carolina Retired School Personnel (NCRSP) is a division of the North Carolina Association of Educators (NCAE) and represents members who are retired school system employees, both certified and non-certified.

 Our purpose is:

 - To support NCAE and NEA in programs to advance the quality of education and promote the welfare of members

 - To lobby the State General Assembly on legislation related to the State Retirement System and the State Health Plan